About the European Bank for Reconstruction and Development

 The EBRD is one of the six multilateral institutions that support CAREC.
 It participates actively in institutional events, such as the ministerial conferences and senior officials meetings, as well as in sector coordinating committees’ meetings.

 EBRD’s assistance is felt in the CAREC priority areas.
-Between 2005 and 2010, it provided around $770 million in loans and grants in transport, trade, and energy.
+Between 2005 and 2017, it provided more than $1.6 billion in loans and grants in transport, trade, and energy.

-The EBRD operates in 7 of the 10 CAREC countries—Azerbaijan, Kazakhstan, the Kyrgyz Republic, Mongolia, Tajikistan, Turkmenistan, and Uzbekistan.
+The EBRD operates in 9 of the 11 CAREC countries—Azerbaijan, Georgia, Kazakhstan, the Kyrgyz Republic, Mongolia, Tajikistan, Turkmenistan, and Uzbekistan.